No one, really, unless it’s horrifically bad

 Unfortunately, there really is no practical recourse for individuals, other than being skeptical and vigilant.

 Yes, you can complain to various agencies (like I said, your state’s Attorney General or whatever might apply in your country) but my belief is that unless it’s a horrific lie they’ll slip through on the technicality that they were, in fact, telling the truth: you just misunderstood.
+Even when it is a horrific lie, most of the watchdog agencies are so overwhelmed that it would have to affect a lot of people over a long period of time to get their attention.

-So, what’s a poor user to do?
-I can’t emphasize this enough: be skeptical, always.
+That means, and I can’t emphasize this enough: you must be skeptical, always.
 As you’ve said, there is no such thing as a free lunch, so don’t expect one.
+Another saying that’s great to remember: if it’s too good to be true, then it’s probably not true.

 But above all, always be skeptical.